Experts & Consultants

 Term of office: 2024 - 2028

-Review Board for Agricultural Sciences, Forestry, and Veterinary Medicine
+Review Board Agriculture, Forestry and Veterinary Medicine

 Prof. Dr. Ralf Vögele